NYC's Rikers Island jail gets a kid-friendly visitation room ahead of Mother's Day

 The jail opened the new preschool play and learning room for the children and grandchildren of female prisoners Tuesday, a few days ahead of the Sunday holiday.

-“Mother’s Day means everything to me,” said Rikers inmate Nadine Leach, 43, as she watched her three-year-old granddaughter, Queen, excitedly explore the sound machines, coloring books and toys.
+“Mother’s Day means everything to me,” said Rikers inmate Nadine Leach, 43, as she watched her 3-year-old granddaughter, Queen, excitedly explore the sound machines, coloring books and toys.

 One interactive wall display shows a map of the city’s five boroughs.
 Buttons below trigger city sounds, like the screech of a subway.

-To get to the facility, families take a bus, go through security and drug screenings, and pass by walls with six layers of razer wire.
-Outside the new play center, a sign on blue cinderblock reads, “Inmates are permitted to hold their children during the visit.”
+To get to the facility, families take a bus, go through security and drug screenings, and pass by walls with six layers of razor wire.
+Outside the new play center, a sign on blue cinder block reads, “Inmates are permitted to hold their children during the visit.”

 The visitation hub was designed and installed by the Children’s Museum of Manhattan and replicates exhibitions at the museum’s home on the Upper West Side.

-Note: This story was first published on May 12, 2024.
-It was updated on May 15, 2024, to correct the name of the agency that operates the facility.
-It is the Department of Correction, not the Department of Corrections.